rolypolytoy/lightning-in-a-bottle/README.md

 | **Scalability** | Infinitely scalable with JLCPCB, PCBWay, etc. | Limited by vendor | **Unlimited scaling** ✅ |
 | **Lead Time** | Days to weeks (PCB fab lead times) | Vendor dependent | **Faster deployment** ✅ |
 | **Name** | Descriptive, evocative and physically realistic | Cremat?? (megablunder) | **We Didn't Name Ourselves Cremat** ✅✅✅|

-Tally: Lightning In A Bottle (by Hume): 13-1 : Cremat

 It has a >2x lower cost, a 750x greater gain, >5x greater bandwidth, >50% lower cost, and sub-5 dB lower SNR.
 Importantly- its real SNR will be higher since the gain is >750x, and since ADCs have noise, our gain will basically reduce that noise by 750x, and **so in real systems our CSA will have a much higher SNR than Cremat's module**, and thus this has no real 'weakness'.
 It also uses standard +5V as its power source rather than the weird +-6V-13V supplies the Cremat module needs.